Queen Elizabeth Joined by William, Catherine For a Jubilee Visit

 The royals spent a lot of time talking to people.
 Aimee Burlington was among three youngsters who presented the Queen with a posy; she said the Queen was “lovely”.
 Prince William, meanwhile, appeared to be in particularly good mood and joked around a lot.
 When someone said to him “You look taller in person”, he responded “I’m not wearing my high heels today.”
 The Duchess of Cambridge talked to several children.
 One of them was eight-year-old Isabelle Weall who had lost parts of her arms and legs after contracting meningitis several years ago.
 She said of Catherine: “We had to stand in a line and then she came over.
 She was really chatty.
 We were not expecting her to be so chatty.”

 Her Majesty looked lovely in a turquoise silk tweed double-breasted coat by Stuart Parvin.
 Her matching hat was by Rachel Trevor-Morgan.
 The brooch of choice was this time one Queen Victoria’s magnificent Bow Brooches.
 The Duchess of Cambridge opted for a blue Missoni, combining it with navy blue heels and hat.
 She had last worn the coat for a visit to Fortnum & Mason department store in London with the Queen and the Duchess of Cornwall.

 The Duke of Edinburgh was initially scheduled to join the Queen, and the Duke and Duchess of Cambridge but had to cancel the engagements after being hospitalised with a bladder infection.
-He is currently resting after leaving hospital on Saturday.Filed under British Royals
+He is currently resting after leaving hospital on Saturday.Filed under The United Kingdom

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, The Duchess of Cambridge, The Duke of Cambridge.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, The Duchess of Cambridge, The Duke of Cambridge.